psavan1655/dailySubmission/README.md

   git add .

 # add comment to your local commit.
-  git commit -m "<your name - topics you submitted in file>
+  git commit -m "<your name - topics you submitted in file>"

 # change branch to interns.
   git branch -m interns